 Volunteers represent the National Park Service and are a valuable asset to the operations.
 This position will be based either on Stockton, Oak, or Rocky Island as a campground host.
 Volunteers will meet a variety of people and personalities.
 Each island has trails and campsites.
 Volunteers will be the main contact for visitors going out to the islands.

-Greet and help orient tent and boat campers
+Greet and help orient tent and boat campers as well as other visitors

 Clean campsites, picnic area and boat dock